Vegan Japanese

 • 4 cups water

-cold water being added to a saucepan containing kombu seaweed and dried shittake mushrooms
+Cold water being added to a saucepan with kombu seaweed and dried shiitake mushrooms for vegan dashi

 1